coinexchain/dex-api-java/docs/StakingApi.md

 StakingApi apiInstance = new StakingApi();
-String delegatorAddr = "delegatorAddr_example"; // String | Bech32 AccAddress of Delegator
+String delegatorAddr = "coinex167w96tdvmazakdwkw2u57227eduula2cy572lf"; // String | Bech32 AccAddress of Delegator
 Delegation1 delegation = new Delegation1(); // Delegation1 | The password of the account to remove from the KMS
 try {
     BroadcastTxCommitResult result = apiInstance.undelegate(delegatorAddr, delegation);